Is The Ordinary worth it editorial flat lay — amber dropper bottles on white marble

 Caveats: 10 minutes maximum.
 Do not use if skin barrier is compromised, if you have open acne lesions, or if you are new to chemical exfoliants.
 This is not a beginner product.
 Serious irritation and chemical burns are possible with misuse.

 A very strong exfoliating mask with 30% combined AHAs plus 2% salicylic acid.
-Produces dramatic results in skin texture and mild hyperpigmentation.
-The caveats are real -- this is one of the most potent OTC exfoliants available and should be treated accordingly.
-Results are genuinely visible for the price, but only if used correctly.
+It can make texture look smoother and tone look brighter over time for experienced acid users, but the caveats are real -- this is one of the most potent OTC exfoliants available and should be treated accordingly.
+Do not use it on compromised, peeling, freshly shaved, or irritated skin.

 Verdict: Worth it for experienced skincare users with intact skin barriers.
 Not for beginners.